anisbet/pipe/Readme.md

                   the minimum and maximum number of columns by line.
  -W{delimiter}  : Break on specified delimiter instead of '|' pipes, ie: "\^", and " ".
  -x             : This (help) message.
- -X{any|c0:regex,...}: Like the '-g' flag, grep columns for values, and if matched, either
-                  start outputting lines, or output -Y matches if selected.
+ -X{any|c0:regex,...}: Like the '-g', but once a line matches all subsequent lines are also
+                  output until a -Y match succeeds.
 See -Y.
                   If the keyword 'any' is used the first column to match will return true.
                   Also allows comparisons across columns.
  -y{precision}  : Controls precision of computed floating point number output.
- -Y{any|c0:regex,...}: Like the '-g', search for matches on columns after initial match(es)
-                  of -X (required).
-See -X.
-                  If the keyword 'any' is used the first column to match will return true.
-                  The default behaviour is to output the X and Y matches only, but can be changed.
-                  See -M for more details.
+ -Y{any|c0:regex,...}: Turns off further line output after -X match succeeded.
  -z{c0,c1,...cn}: Suppress line if the specified column(s) are empty, or don't exist.
  -Z{c0,c1,...cn}: Show line if the specified column(s) are empty, or don't exist.
 ```